hmsuleyman-svg/Hafsa-Thesis-Notebook/README.md

 ## Data

-The analysis uses the **American Community Survey (ACS) 2024** dataset.
+The analysis uses the **American Community Survey (ACS) 2024** dataset publicly available through the Folktables Python package (Ding et al., 2021)..
 Due to file size, the data is not included in this repository.
-It can be downloaded from the [U.S. Census Bureau](https://www.census.gov/programs-surveys/acs).

 ## Requirements
 torch
 pandas